Galooshi/import-js/README.md

 |     |-- index.js
 ```

-And let's pretend that you're editing `pages/index.js` in Vim.
-It currently
+Let's pretend that you're editing `pages/index.js` that currently looks like
-looks like this:
+this:

 ```js
 document.createElement(new Button({ text: 'Save' }).toDOMElement());
 ```

 At this point, `Button` is undefined.
 We need to import it.
-You begin by
-placing your cursor on "Button".
-Then hit `<leader>j` (or enter
+If you are used to
+doing this manually, this involves figuring out the path to the JavaScript
+module that defines `Button`.
+With import-js, you instead place your cursor on
+the word "Button", then hit `<leader>j` (Vim) or `(M-x) import-js-import`
-`:ImportJSImport`).
-The Vim buffer changes to the following:
+(Emacs).
+The file buffer will now change to the following:

 ```js
 var Button = require('components/button');